 Join us Thursday, October 25 at 6 pm at Off Square Books (129 Courthouse Square, Oxford, MS 38655).
 FREE admission.

-Guests: Author Daniel Mason (“The Winter Soldier”) and singer-songwriter Zach Day (“Mississippi Heat”)
+Guests: Author Daniel Mason (“The Winter Soldier”) and singer-songwriters Alexa Rose (“Low and Lonesome”) and Zach Day (“Mississippi Heat”)

 Hosts: Jim Dees and our house band, the Yalobushwhackers